Find Batch-biased SVGs

 including:

-Relative change in deviance before and after batch effect adjustment
+Relative change in deviance before and after batch effect adjustment (RCD)

 Number of standard deviations (nSD) for both relative change in deviance and rank difference

-list_batch_df <- featureSelect(input = spatialLIBD_spe,
+list_batch_df <- featureSelect(input = spe,

-batch_effect = "subject", VGs = libd_nnsvgs$gene_id)
+batch_effect = "sample_id", VGs = svgs$gene_id)

-Batch Effect: subject
+Batch Effect: sample_id

 Running feature selection without batch...